shalikadulaj/IoT-Mini-Project-1/README.md

 **Creating user**

-	Amazon Managed Grafana > All workspaces > Select workspace created above > Authentication > Assign new user or group > Select User > Make admin
+	Amazon Managed Grafana > All workspaces > Select workspace created above > Authentication > Assign new user or group > Select User > Action > Make admin

-If you cant find user, you have to add a user by below method
+If you can't find a user, you have to add a user by below method

 	IAM Identity Center > Users >  Add user (giving email and other information)

-After adding you can see the user under configure users in your workspace
+After adding you can see the user under "configure users" in your workspace

 Loging to Grafana workspace